Lifecycle Job

 - Create an external resources not natively managed by Qovery: you can create a custom job that will create the external resource.
 By writing the connection strings in an output file, those information will be injected as environment variables on any service of the environment (so that they can consume this new resource).

-A lifecycle job can be executed on the following environment events:
+A lifecycle job can be executed on the following environment/job events:

-- Start: the job is executed when the environment starts.
-Note that a start event is generated on both the "Deploy" and "Redeploy" actions so you should take care of managing this in your code to avoid executing it twice (on the first deploy and on the re-deploy).
+- Deploy: the job is executed when the environment/job is deployed.
+Note that this includes both the "Deploy" and "Redeploy" actions so you should take care of managing this in your code to avoid executing it twice (on the first deploy and on the re-deploy).

-- Stop: the job is executed when the environment stops.
+- Stop: the job is executed when the environment/job stops.

-- Delete: the job is executed when the environment is deleted.
+- Delete: the job is executed when the environment/job is deleted.

 Qovery allows you to create and deploy jobs from two different sources: Git Repository or Container Registry